chainer/chainer/docs/source/tutorial/dcgan.rst

 .. math::
     f: x \mapsto y

-Therefore, model learning is obtaining the map :math:`f` from training data.
+Therefore, the purpose of model learning is obtaining the map :math:`f` from training data.
 In the case of unsupervised learning, we use datasets of inputs :math:`\{s^{(n)}\}=\{d_1, d_2, \cdots, d_N\}` as the training data, and create model :math:`f`.